-“Would you please stand for the singing of O Canada,” cackled Vice Principal Jenkins’ voice.
+“Would you please stand for the singing of our National Anthem,” crackled Vice Principal Jenkins’ voice.

 Easton Jacobs lamented.
 Pushing back from his chair, he and the thirty-some students in his class sighed nearly in unison, falling into formation.
+He was nearly a head taller than the other boys in class, making his disdain for standing to attention all the more obvious.
 “Daily routines are not my thing,” Easton muttered silently.
 Mrs. Ocre snapped him a glance from the perch of her bifocals.
 Behind him, Emileigh Nuart – the new girl – chuckled audibly enough for him to hear it.

 The anthem played on; each boy and girl murmuring the tune, some humming, some mouthing the words.
 Save for Charles, of course.
 Good ol’ Charles, thought Easton.
 Singing like no one is listening.
 Easton smiled inwardly.

 O Canada’s climax drew closer.
 Mr. Jenkins, with a penchant for the theatrics, and precisely on cue, increased the volume until “O Canada!
 We stand on guard for thee!” practically shouted through the loudspeaker.
 Slowly, it drew to a dramatic close, barely a whisper as it faded away.